Hedge Fund Interview Questions and Answers

 Hedge Fund Interview Question#3 – Why are hedge funds not advisable for small-scale retail investors?

-Answer: Hedge funds normally have a minimum investment size of around $10 million with a risk appetite to lose the entire money if such a situation does arise.
-The fund manager is involved as a partner in such an investment but one needs to still have a large risk appetite.
+Answer: Hedge funds typically have a minimum investment size of around $10 million with risk appetite to lose the entire money if such a situation does arise.
+The fund manager is involved as a partner in such an investment, but one needs to have a large risk appetite still.

-Another reason is that since hedge funds can involve multiple and complex strategies to maximise their returns it will be difficult for investors to understand and keep track of the same.
+Another reason is that since hedge funds can involve multiple and complex strategies to maximize their returns, it will be difficult for investors to understand and keep track of them.

 Question#4 – Tell me something about the 2/20 rule?

-Answer: 2/20 is a compensation structure which is employed by the hedge fund managers based on the performance of the hedge fund.
-This phrase will focus on how the hedge fund managers charge a flat 2% of the total asset value as a Management fee and additional 20% on the total profits which have been earned.
-Thus, Management fee is a mandatory charge which is essential for running of the fund and performance fees is an award to the fund manager for gaining returns more than the value of the fund.
+Answer: 2/20 is a compensation structure that is employed by the hedge fund managers based on the performance of the hedge fund.
+This phrase will focus on how the hedge fund managers charge a flat 2% of the total asset value as a management fee and an additional 20% on the total profits which have been earned.
+Thus, the Management Fee is a mandatory charge, which is essential for running the fund, and performance fees are an award to the fund manager for gaining returns more than the value of the fund.